 Notes

-Storage: Store in the fridge up to 5 days.
+Storage: These will store in the fridge up to 5 days.
 Alternatively, you can store in the freezer for up to 3 months.
-I like to either freeze my smoothies in jars (leaving 1-2 inches from the top).
+I like to either freeze my smoothies in jars (leaving 1-2 inches from the top as the liquid can expand when frozen) or in ice cube trays of silicone muffin tins, then store in a sealable freezer bag once frozen.